Georgia State Patrol: Capitol Police

 Officers with the Capitol Police Division investigate criminal incidents and traffic crashes; manage street closures for events; patrol the streets on Capitol Square and those adjacent to other state buildings; provide courtroom security for Georgia's Supreme Court and Court of Appeals; conduct security assessments and surveillance detection; and deliver personal safety training for state employees and others.

-Executive Security

-The Executive Security Division is, by law, responsible for two distinct functions: executive security and executive protection.

-Executive Security

-The Executive Security Unit provides facility security for the Governor's Mansion and provides personal security for the residents.

-Executive Protection

-Operating under a lieutenant colonel, this unit provides continual security for the governor, lieutenant governor, the speaker of the House, and the chief justice of the Georgia Supreme Court, and their families. the lieutenant colonel is Tommy Waldrop.

-Motor Carrier Compliance
+Commercial Vehicle Enforcement

-The Motor Carrier Compliance Division (MCCD) performs driver and vehicle inspections of commercial motor vehicles at roadsides, inspection stations, and at carriers' terminals.
+The Commercial Vehicle Enforcement Division (CVE), formerly Motor Carrier Compliance Division (as of July 1st, 2025), performs driver and vehicle inspections of commercial motor vehicles at roadsides, inspection stations, and at carriers' terminals.
 The inspections range from "full" vehicle and driver inspections—which include mechanical components—to "driver only" inspections.
 These may also include inspections of vehicles transporting hazardous materials.

 This division consists of the following units and programs: